frictionlessdata/docs/references/tableschema-py.md

 #  missingValues: [ '' ] }
 ```

 Now we have an inferred schema and it's valid.
-We could cast data row against our schema.
-We provide a string input by an output will be cast correspondingly:
+We can cast data rows against our schema.
+We provide a string input which will be cast correspondingly:

 ```python
 schema.cast_row(['5', '66', 'Sam'])
 # [ 5, 66, 'Sam' ]
 ```

-But if we try provide some missing value to `age` field cast will fail because for now only one possible missing value is an empty string.
+But if we try provide some missing value to the `age` field, the cast will fail because the only valid "missing" value is an empty string.
 Let's update our schema:

 ```python
 schema.cast_row(['6', 'N/A', 'Walt'])